-This is an excellent object lesson showing how to follow God’s voice when you don’t know where you are going.
+Faith is following God even when you don't know where you are going.

 Find a helper in your class and bring them to the front.
 I’d suggest asking for someone that is ‘brave’.
 You don’t want someone shy to help you with this.

 Have them stand to one side of you and pull out a blindfold that the kids haven’t seen before. (it works well to not let them anticipate what is going to happen)

 Explain to the class that you are demonstrating what faith is like.
 Faith is not being able to see (like your helper can’t see).
 Faith is listening to God and trusting Him that He will help you and lead you where you should go.

 First, spin them around a few times so that they are now disoriented and don’t know which way is safe to walk.

 Then, give the blindfolded kid instructions where to walk as she makes her way across the room.
 Give her instructions every once in a while so it looks like she might run into something, but when she gets close have her turn and avoid running into anything.

 The object here is to have everybody watching a little worried whether or not your helper is going to make it without falling down or running into something.

 As your helper nears the other side of the room tell her that when you give the command you want her to sit down.
 She is not allowed to feel if there is anything to sit on, she just has to have faith and sit down.

 As you are explaining this very quietly bring out a chair or stool and position it so she will be able to sit in it.
 Cue your audience not to make any noise.
 Remember, when your helper started there was no chair to sit, she doesn’t know if there will be a chair when she sits down.